TrickfireRobotics/urc-2023/docs/python_creating_a_new_node.md

     `<exec_depend>example_node</exec_depend>`

-## Build and Execute Code
+## `Build and Execute Code`
 12. All while in the Docker container, execute the shell scripts `./build.sh` and `./launch.sh` in the command line.
 You might have to delete the `/build` and `/install` folders.

 13. Congrats, you have made a new node !
 Yippie!
+Further examples of how to use ROS timers, subscribers, and publishers are found in the `/src/example_node/example_node` node; go ahead open it up and read the code.